Dark matter halo mass functions and density profiles from mass and energy cascade: Mass and energy cascade between haloes

+Again, due to scale-independent rate of mass cascade $\varepsilon_m$ (not varying with $m_h$ in propagation range), Eq. \eqref{eq:4-3} requires the number of haloes $N_h \propto m_h^{-1-\lambda}$ for any given mass $m_h$, or equivalently a power-law group mass $m_g=N_h m_h\propto m_h^{-\lambda}$ at small mass scales, i.e. the small scale permanence in Fig. \ref{fig:4-4}.
+In the same figure, we obtain $\lambda\approx 0.88$ for Illustris simulation and number of haloes in halo group $N_h\propto m_h^{-1.9}$ that is in good agreement with other work \citep{Bullock:2017-Small-Scale-Challenges-to-the}.

-\sect{Double-$\lambda$ halo mass function} In CDM cosmology, halos are continuously merging with small structures (mass accretion).
-This facilitates an inverse mass cascade in halo mass space, i.e. a continuous mass transfer from small to large mass scales ("inverse") to allow structure formation.
-Small halos simply pass their mass onto larger and larger halos until a critical mass scale $m_{h}^{*}$ defined as $\sigma_{\delta}^{2}(m_h^*) = \delta_{c}$.
-This process is local in mass space, two-way (forward/backward), asymmetric (forward is dominant over backward), and generally involves two regimes, i.e. propagation and termination \citep{Xu:2021-Inverse-mass-cascade-mass-function}.
-The propagation range for halos with a mass $m_{h}<m_{h}^{*}$ involves a sequence of merging with single mergers (the smallest structure) to propagate mass to larger mass scales.
-In this range, the rate of mass transfer $\varepsilon_m$ is independent of halo mass.
-The termination stage ($m_{h} >m_{h}^{*}$) involves the consumption (deposition) of mass cascaded from scales below $m_{h}^{*}$ to grow halos above $m_{h}^{*}$, i.e. the deposition range.
+To summarize, the mass cascade at statistically steady state involves two ranges, the propagation and deposition range.
+The propagation range for haloes with mass $m_{h}<m_{h}^{*}$ involves a sequence of merging with single mergers (the smallest structure) to simply propagate mass to larger scales.
+In this range, the rate of mass transfer $\varepsilon_m$ is independent of halo mass $m_h$ and halo group mass $m_g$ is constant in time.
+The deposition range ($m_{h}>m_{h}^{*}$) involves the consumption (deposition) of mass cascaded from scales below $m_{h}^{*}$ to grow haloes above $m_{h}^{*}$ (Fig. \ref{fig:3}).
+Therefore, the inverse mass cascade can be described as: "Little halos have big halos, That feed on their mass; And big halos have greater halos, And so on to growth."